Skip to main content

 Will it affect my contraception?

-Mebendazole does not stop any type of contraception from working, including the combined pill and emergency contraception.
+Mebendazole does not stop any type of contraception from working, including the combined pill, progestogen-only pill or emergency contraception.

 But if mebendazole gives you severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.